OOPMan/jquery-plugincreator/README.rst

 3. If no instance is found, instantiate a plugin instance on the element using the contents of the *options* parameter to override values supplied by **jQuery.fn.NAME.defaults** to the plugin instance.
 Additionally, any additional parameters supplied to **jQuery.fn.NAME** will be passed in to the **init** member function of the plugin instance.
 The plugin instance is associated with its parent element using a data attribute of the form *data-jquery-plugincreator-NAME*.
+The instantiated plugin is returned, allowing plugin instantiation on single-element selections to be used for assignments.

 options
 -------